YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 **Changing the hash in the database file header**

 Under normal operating conditions, you should not need to change the cryptographic hash of the symmetric key.
-However, since there are theoretical attacks against hashes, and because a new cryptographic hash standard (SHA-3) is under development as of this date, DSE provides the ability to change the hash of the password stored in the database file header if and when you change the hash library.
+However, since there are theoretical attacks against hashes, and because there exists a new cryptographic hash standard (SHA-3) as of this date, DSE provides the ability to change the hash of the password stored in the database file header if and when you change the hash library.

 The DSE CHANGE -FILEHEADER -ENCRYPTION_HASH function hashes the symmetric key in the key file and replaces the hash in the database file header with this new value.
 The procedure to change the hash is: